kaneel/LeSequencer/README.md

 #### SYNCS

-As you may have noticed, you can register an array of functions to play on every ticks, it's something you could easily do in the play handler of a sequence but I actually thought some person may want to externalize some bits of code.
+As you may have noticed, you can register an array of functions to play on every ticks, it's something you could easily do in the play handler of a sequence but I actually thought some person may want to have some bits of code outside of the play handlers.
 If you want to add a sequence of function to repetitively play, this is where you should register them.

 Let say you set the TPB to 4 and you want to execute a sequence of 4 functions on every ticks.